-The Joint Childrens Health & Wellbeing Executive Board will monitor the progress of the implementation plan and direct activities through the joint implementation and advisory groups to ensure key measures and deliverables are achieved and at the right pace.
+The Children's Health & Wellbeing Executive Board will monitor progress of the implementation plan and direct activities through the joint implementation and advisory groups to ensure key measures and deliverables are achieved and at the right pace.
+The purpose of the Executive Board is to bring together chief executives representing the voluntary sector, health and local authority to examine key strategic issues and programmes specific to children and young people - including Best Start in Life.